Don't Panic (Coldplay song): Release and reception

 Despite this, the song has been used in many promotional tools and featured in several films and television series.
-In 2002, the song was featured in the comedy-drama film Igby Goes Down, and later appeared on the film's soundtrack album, released on 25 February 2003 by Spun Records.
+In 2002, the song was featured in the comedy-drama film Igby Goes Down and later appeared on the film's soundtrack album, released on 25 February 2003 by Spun.
 Also in 2003, the song was also featured on Coldplay's live album Live 2003.
-In 2004, it was on the romantic comedy film Garden State; director Zach Braff handpicked songs, including "Don't Panic", for the film's Grammy Award-winning compilation album, Garden State: Music From The Motion Picture.
+In 2004, it was in the romantic comedy film Garden State; director Zach Braff handpicked songs, including "Don't Panic", for the film's Grammy Award–winning compilation album, Garden State: Music From The Motion Picture.
 The song was also featured on the debut episode of the FX television series Rescue Me as well as the pilot episode of the short-lived show Odyssey 5.
 Additionally, the song was featured in episode nine of the first series on the British TV series Sugar Rush in 2005.
 On 19 July 2011, the song was played as a wake-up call to STS-135 Space Shuttle Atlantis Pilot Doug Hurley as a tribute from his wife and family, marking the last ever wake-up call for a crew visiting the International Space Station from the Space Shuttle fleet.
-It was also referenced in the 2016 movie The 5th Wave as a lullaby to the main character's little brother.
+It was also referenced in the 2016 movie The 5th Wave as a lullaby to the main character Cassie Sullivan (Chloë Grace Moretz)'s little brother Sam (Zackary Arthur).
 In February 2016, a cover of the song by Clairity was used in the trailer for the 2016 film X-Men: Apocalypse, as well as the film's TV spot for the Super Bowl 50.
 This same cover was used in the seventh season finale of The CW series The Vampire Diaries ("Gods and Monsters").

 During the band's 2003 A Rush of Blood to the Head Tour, "Don't Panic" contained an entirely different introduction.
 In addition, Martin played the electric guitar and Buckland in harmonica solo during the bridge.
 He regularly threw the harmonica into the crowd after the solo.
 In 2001, a dance cover version of "Don't Panic" was released by Logo featuring Dawn Joseph.